MKTHEPLUGG/edge-cloud/docs/setup/firewall/readme.md

 ### 1. Preparation

 Install the required packages and specify configuration parameters for the VPN server.
+Login with the root user.

 #### Install Packages
 ```bash